 - Training on advanced tools and programs

-If only a few employees are interested in a specific skill, you can purchase an online course or include on-the-job training if possible.
-If many of your employees are interested in a skill, you could consider seminars or lunch-and-learns to reduce costs.
+If only a few employees have an interest in learning a specific skill, you can purchase an online course or include on-the-job training if possible.
+If several of your employees are interested, consider seminars or lunch-and-learns to reduce costs.

 Your program might include: